-The founders of Hope for Widows know how hard it is to pick up the pieces when a husband, and often father passes.
+Hope for Widows Foundation understands how hard it is to pick up the pieces when a husband, and often father passes.
 It can be devastating for even the strongest of women.
-Immediately the burdens of the spouse’s role are hefted upon the shoulders of the grieving widow who is neither financially, mentally, physically nor emotionally equipped to deal with these new responsibilities.
+Immediately the burdens of the spouse’s role are hefted upon the shoulders of the grieving widow who is neither financially, mentally, physically nor emotionally equipped to deal with these responsibilities and feelings on their own.
 Our hope is to mitigate this feeling of being totally overwhelmed by providing immediate contact, lasting support and a wealth of resources to widowed women across the country.

 Hope for Widows Resources

-Articles and helpful information written specifically by the Hope for Widows author team.
+Articles and helpful information written specifically by the Hope for Widows blogging community.